 - Uncanny Valley: The photographica animation technique made the characters have realistic faces of movie stars at the time.
 It gives a very creepy effect.

 - Your Mind Makes It Real: in a way.
 The tank is perfectly harmless as long as nobody is afraid of it.
 Once they do, however, it will destroy them, even using the exact ideas they imagine.

-- Where The Hell Is Springfield?: It is never revealed what nation's army the scientist is producing weapons for.
-But there are clues, such as the 1970s technology, the talk of "the colonies", battles in Africa that involved paratroopers, and the fact that the island is in Polynesia, that suggest that they are French.
+- Where the Hell Is Springfield?: It is never revealed what nation's army the scientist is producing weapons for.
+But there are clues, such as the 1970s technology, the talk of "the colonies", battles in Africa that involved paratroopers, and the fact that the island is in Melanesia, that suggest that they are French.
 With the Israeli uniforms, a Soviet-looking APC and the tank's design in the film clearly based on the American SPG, it's clearly an abstract compilation of militaristic motifs.
 The logo on the characters' uniforms is clearly an expy of the NATO compass rose.

 - Weapon of Mass Destruction